Chauvin could face decadeslong sentence in Floyd's death - WTMJ

 “The prolonged use of this technique was particularly egregious in that George Floyd made it clear he was unable to breathe and expressed the view that he was dying as a result of the officers’ restraint,” Cahill wrote last month.

-Attorneys on both sides are expected to make brief arguments Friday, and victims or family members of victims can make statements.
-No family members have said publicly that they will speak.
+Attorneys on both sides are expected to make brief arguments Friday.
+Floyd’s family members — including his brother Philonise, his brother Terrence and his nephew Brandon Williams — will give statements in court.

+Ben Crump, an attorney who has represented Floyd’s family, said family members were feeling “anxious and tense” ahead of the sentencing.

+“To us, George Floyd is a cause.
+He’s a case; he’s a hashtag.
+To them — that’s their flesh and blood.
+You know, that that’s their brother,” Crump said.

 Chauvin can also make a statement, but it’s not clear if he will.
 Experts say it could be tricky for Chauvin to talk without implicating himself in the pending federal case accusing him of violating Floyd’s civil rights.